romantic668/jquery-2-typescript-async-await-adapter/README.md

 # jQuery 2 - TypeScript `async/await` Adapter

-Replaces TypeScript's generated `async/await` support code so jQuery 2's crappy `JQueryPromise` can be used with `async/await`.
+Replaces TypeScript's generated `async/await` support code, so jQuery 2's crappy `JQueryPromise` can be used with `async/await`.

 ## Usage